pact-foundation/pact-specification/README.md

-# Version 4.0 (V4) - Draft
+# Version 4.0 (V4)

 This describes version 4.0 of the Pact file format, as well as associated behaviour for matching and verifying them.
 For all the changes, refer to the RFC [#71](https://github.com/pact-foundation/pact-specification/issues/71)

 ## File format